ProcStack/pxlDataManager/README.md

 <br>Mostly for retaining the breadcrumb trail of required repos for functionality of those extention scripts.
 <br>(To be added soon)

-## What's In pxlImageManager?
+## What's In pxlDataManager?
 *(All scripts have stand-alone PyQt5 versions, works-in-progress though.)*

-`pxlImageManager.py` - **MAIN**; Primary Image Organization Manager; Import folder hierarchies of images for easy viewing, including all below image and file tools.
+`pxlDataManager.py` - **MAIN**; Primary Image Organization Manager; Import folder hierarchies of images for easy viewing, including all below image and file tools.
 While also organizing the outputs from all the scripts below in `./Projects/PROJECT_NAME`

 `ControlNetGenerator.py` - **WIP** ControlNet Preprocessors; Generate and alter ControlNet data prior to AI usage.